bquast/bquast.github.io/_posts/2016-02-24-internet-access.md

 The Local-Content Effect of `google.co.za` in Setswana

-> I am presenting this paper at [EEA 2016 in Geneva](http://www.eea-esem-congresses.org/)
+> I presented this paper at [EEA 2016 in Geneva](https://editorialexpress.com/conference/EEAESEM2016/program/EEAESEM2016.html#156)

 ## Abstract